uripont/mixabeat/README.md

 ## Current backend TODOs

 For messages & chat:
-- [ ] Fix room joining websockets (sometimes it doesn't properly connect to joined room)
+- [x] Fix room joining websockets (sometimes it doesn't properly connect to joined room)
-- [ ] Endpoint to get connected users on your room, to be called when joining
+- [x] Get connected users on your room, to be called when joining (async via websocket)

 For room management:
 - [ ] Endpoint to list all available rooms to join